 Pick Your Protein

-I tend to use ground turkey in place of ground beef a lot when I cook because it's leaner, has less saturated fat, and generally, it has fewer calories.
+I tend to use ground turkey in place of ground beef a lot when I cook because it's leaner, has less saturated fat, and generally, has fewer calories.
 I do love ground beef in tacos, though!
 Sometimes I mix a pound of ground beef with a pound of ground turkey to have the best of both worlds!
 I also like to mix in a can of black beans.
 It stretches the meat further and is a great source of protein and fiber!

 Allergy Friendly Tacos

 - ¼ cup chili powder

 - 1 tablespoon pepper